lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part4.md

 This extension contains a dozen of security tools, and each pipeline may require different tasks depending on what you want to scan or perform.
 In my case, I need:

 - a task to scan the files to search for credentials
-- a task to transform the results in a standard SARIF file
+- a task to transform the results into a standard SARIF file
 - a task to upload the SARIF file as an artifact
 - a task to stop the workflow if credentials are found